vaibhavtanavde/Myra/README.md

 Create a folder on computer with name Playwright

-Run command: set APP_LANGUAGE=de   //This coomand should only be ran when website is converted into German
+Run command: set APP_LANGUAGE=de   //This command should only be ran when website is converted into German

 Run the test using command: npx playwright test